gzholtkevych/Distributed-Computation-Simulator/Content/DLT.md

 This understanding of DL focuses our research on the following issues.

 1. The network topology of DL.
-2. Network nodes communication specificity.
+2. Specificity to communicate network nodes.
 3. Local behavior of each network node.

 ## Network Topology